-CIS 110 Introduction to Computers (Fall, Spring, Summer) 2 2 3 components, basic computer operations, security issues, and use of software applications.
+CIS 110 Introduction to Computers (Fall, Spring, Summer) 2 2 3

+This course introduces computer concepts, including fundamental functions and operations of the computer.
+Topics include identification of hardware components, basic computer operations, security issues, and use of software applications.
 Upon completion, students should be able to demonstrate an understanding of the role and function of computers and use the computer to solve problems.
 This course is not intended for a computer novice; this course involves multiple concepts and is a fast-paced introduction to software applications.
 This course has been approved for transfer under the Comprehensive Articulation Agreement as a general education course in Mathematics (Quantitative Option).